 Non-residents and the main residence exemption

 A proposal originally set forth in the 2017 Budget denies foreign and temporary tax residents access to the CGT main residence exemption.
-The proposed measures apply from 9 May 2017.
+The measures apply from 9 May 2017.

 For details of the legislation see Treasury Laws Amendment (Reducing Pressure on Housing Affordability Measures) Bill 2019